Component#

 OASIS is a newer format that can store CAD files and that reduces the size.

-You can also save it as STL for 3D printing or for some simulator, thanks to the LayerStack
+You can also save it as STL for 3D printing or for device level simulations.
+For that you need to extrude the polygons using the information in the LayerStack.

 Write PosixPath('/home/runner/work/gdsfactory/gdsfactory/notebooks/demo_1_0.stl') zmin = 0.000, height = 0.220